Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 Afterwards run: `pip3 install -r requirements.txt` to install dependencies, you may create a python virtual environment before and activate it.

+Before you can use the models, you need to run `./download.sh`, you may remove the download for the images (they are only required for the training part of the experiment).

 # Usage